Parameters

 Overview

-Product parameters enables Vendors to collect data from customers that ordered their product and to store product data that is essential for the fulfillment operations.
+Product parameters enable Vendors to collect data from customers that ordered their product and to store product data that is essential for the fulfillment operations.
 Parameters can also be used to pass required information to Distributors and customers.

 Three different phases of Parameters can be configured within the Parameters section as schematically illustrated and described below: